Therapists in SoHo, New York, NY

 SoHo, New York, NY 10014

-As a psychotherapist I help adults and children connect to their strengths and resources by providing therapy through the lens of creativity.
-You or your child may be feeling stuck, struggling to cope with behaviors, or adjusting to life transitions such as changes in relationships, career or school.
-I offer treatment using both verbal psychotherapy and creative interventions.
-I love to bring music into the process because it can help us connect to our body, emotions and memories when talking alone falls short.
+As a psychotherapist I help people connect to their strengths and resources by providing therapy through the lens of creativity.
+You or your child may be feeling stuck, struggling to cope with behaviors, or adjusting to life transitions such as divorce, changes in relationships, career or school.
+My approach uses both verbal psychotherapy and creative interventions.
+I like to bring music into the therapeutic process because it helps one connect to their body, emotions and memories when talking alone falls short.

-As a psychotherapist I help adults and children connect to their strengths and resources by providing therapy through the lens of creativity.
-You or your child may be feeling stuck, struggling to cope with behaviors, or adjusting to life transitions such as changes in relationships, career or school.
-I offer treatment using both verbal psychotherapy and creative interventions.
-I love to bring music into the process because it can help us connect to our body, emotions and memories when talking alone falls short.
+As a psychotherapist I help people connect to their strengths and resources by providing therapy through the lens of creativity.
+You or your child may be feeling stuck, struggling to cope with behaviors, or adjusting to life transitions such as divorce, changes in relationships, career or school.
+My approach uses both verbal psychotherapy and creative interventions.
+I like to bring music into the therapeutic process because it helps one connect to their body, emotions and memories when talking alone falls short.

 (718) 838-9379 View (718) 838-9379